luciazifcakova/COX/README.md

 ## Suggestions for further analyses:

-By using additional analyses, can we turn nanopore metabarcoding into recurring, high-margin revenue for the company?
+If we provide additional analyses, can we turn nanopore metabarcoding into recurring, high-margin revenue for the company?
-We can convert species detections into a Pest Risk Index, where weight species by economic damage, outbreak likelihood, regulatory relevance, vector status, invasivness.
+E.g., we can convert species detections into a Pest Risk Index, where weight species by economic damage, outbreak likelihood, regulatory relevance, vector status, invasivness.
 Beneficial vs pest balance metrics - using thing like ratios  of predator + parasitoid / herbivore, pollinator presence index, biocontrol capacity score.
 Multiple sampling time points for trend and change detection can turn one-off sequencing into subscription monitoring.
 Pathogen and symbiont screening using the same samples to get extra information that can be presented as different dataset, host–plant interaction inference using archive DNA approach to answer "what are pests actually feeding on?".
-Finally, these analyses enable the creation of long-term monitoring programs, client-specific data-viewing dashboards, predictive risk frameworks (If pest X appears at abundance Y what is the risk Z in T weeks of it damaging the crop W?), transforming single sequencing projects into durable, high-value service contracts.
+Finally, these analyses enable the creation of long-term monitoring programs, client-specific data-viewing dashboards, predictive risk frameworks (If pest X appears at abundance Y what is the risk Z in T weeks of it damaging the crop W?), transforming single sequencing projects into long-term service contracts.